AbuseIO/abuseio-vagrant/readme.md

 ## AbuseIO Vagrant

-### What is it
+### What is it (DISCLAIMER)
-The repository contains a Vagrantfile and some specific config files to create a development environment for AbuseIO using Vagrant.
+This branch has config files to create a development environment for AbuseIO using Vagrant running in php 7.2, the current AbuseIO doesn't work in php 7.2 yet and this branch is only for test purposes of a specific AbuseIO dev branch.
+It should not be used for normal development yet.

 #### About Vagrant
 Vagrant is a tool for building complete development environments.
 With an easy-to-use workflow and focus on automation, Vagrant